d12frosted/elpa-mirror/gnu/consult-readme.txt

   └────

   Sources can be added directly to the `consult-buffer-source' list for convenience.
-For example views/perspectives can be added to the list of virtual buffers from a library like [bookmark-view].

-  ┌────
-  │ ;; Configure new bookmark-view source
-  │ (add-to-list 'consult-buffer-sources
-  │ 	      (list :name     "View"
-  │ 		    :narrow   ?v
-  │ 		    :category 'bookmark
-  │ 		    :face     'font-lock-keyword-face
-  │ 		    :history  'bookmark-view-history
-  │ 		    :action   #'consult--bookmark-action
-  │ 		    :items    #'bookmark-view-names)
-  │ 	      'append)
-  │
-  │ ;; Modify bookmark source, such that views are hidden │ (setq consult--source-bookmark
-  │       (plist-put
-  │        consult--source-bookmark :items
-  │        (lambda ()
-  │ 	 (bookmark-maybe-load-default-file)
-  │ 	 (mapcar #'car
-  │ 		 (seq-remove (lambda (x)
-  │ 			       (eq #'bookmark-view-handler
-  │ 				   (alist-get 'handler (cdr x))))
-  │ 			     bookmark-alist)))))
-  └────

-  Another useful source lists all Org buffers and lets you create new ones.
-One can create similar sources for other major modes, e.g., for Eshell.
+For example, the following source lists all Org buffers and lets you create new ones.

   ┌────
   │ (defvar org-source